 However, the server is going to let you connect as

-rootwithout using a password if you have initialized MySQL using mysqld --initialize-insecure (see Section 188.8.131.52, “Initializing the Data Directory Manually Using mysqld” for details).
+rootwithout using a password if you have initialized MySQL using mysqld --initialize-insecure (see Section 188.8.131.52, “Initializing the Data Directory Manually” for details).
 That is a security risk, so you should set a password for the

 rootaccount; see Section 2.10.4, “Securing the Initial MySQL Account” for instructions.

-If you have updated an existing MySQL installation to a newer version, did you run the mysql_upgrade script?
+If you have updated an existing MySQL installation to a newer version, did you perform the MySQL upgrade procedure?
 If not, do so.
 The structure of the grant tables changes occasionally when new capabilities are added, so after an upgrade you should always make sure that your tables have the current structure.
-For instructions, see Section 4.4.7, “mysql_upgrade — Check and Upgrade MySQL Tables”.
+For instructions, see Section 2.11, “Upgrading MySQL”.